kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 ## Naming conventions

-* Go field names must be CamelCase.
+* Go field names must be Pascal case.
 JSON field names must be camelCase.
 Other than capitalization of the initial letter, the two should almost always match.
-No underscores nor dashes in either.
+No underscores or dashes in either.
-* Field and resource names should be declarative, not imperative (DoSomething, SomethingDoer, DoneBy, DoneAt).
+* Field and resource names should be declarative, not imperative (SomethingDoer, DoneBy, DoneAt).
 * Use `Node` where referring to the node resource in the context of the cluster.
 Use `Host` where referring to properties of the individual physical/virtual system, such as `hostname`,